 Blue, yellow and red are still the most used colours for most of the big companies; even Mastercard couldn’t help but bring in a dark blue to it’s visual identity lately.
 All in all, the icons from most logos are recognisable of course though it might make your brain freeze for a while trying to find what’s wrong with that image, right?

-Printsome are a T-shirt printing agency based in London, delivering all over the UK.
-With techniques ranging from screen printing through to DTG and awesome customer service, why not get in touch for a quote today?
+Printsome are a T-shirt printing agency delivering all over the UK, from printed t-shirts in London to custom caps in Glasgow and everywhere in between.
+With options ranging from personalised t shirts through to custom workwear and awesome customer service, why not get in touch for a quote today?